nush16/Asset_Management_API/readme.md

 * who the manufacturer of the instrument is
 * what the serial number of the instrument is
 * what type is instrument (could other manufacturers relocate)
+* when was the last PM/qualification for the instrument - will it need to be done when relocated

 They were dealing with over 600 manfacturers (Internationally and locally) and spent over a year trying to get this data.
 The API I have created (even though on a simplier scale) was designed to address and rectify all these issues in indentifying where lab instruments could belong.
+I have also added a model to include service

 ## *Why is it a problem that needs solving?*
 asset management is